BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/latest_faq.md

 ### Armies of Middle-earth

 * **Page 27 - Tom Bombadil - "Hop along, my hearties!"**

   - Add the following to the end of the bullet point:

   - A model may only be affected by this song once per turn.

 * **Page 37 - Prince Imrahil of Dol Amroth**

   - Change points cost to 140.

 * **Page 81 - Fords of Isen - Théodred, Prince of Rohan**

   - Add the following before options:

   - WITH SHIELD

 * **Page 81 - Fords of Isen - Additional Rules**

   - Add the following:

   - A Fords of Isen army may have up to 50% of its Warrior models armed with throwing spears rather than the usual 33%.

 * **Page 85 - The Fiefdoms - Army Composition**

   - Change Prince Imrahil of Dol Amroth's points cost to 140 points.

 * **Page 87 - The Grief of Éomer - Army Composition**

   - Change Prince Imrahil of Dol Amroth's points cost to 140 points.

 * **Page 118 - Drûzhag the Beastcaller - Enrage Beast**

   - Change Range to 6".

 * **Page 118 - Drûzhag the Beastcaller - Fury (Beast)**

   - Change range to Self.

 * **Page 122 - Dragon - Breathe Fire**

   - Change to read:

   - The Dragon can Breathe Fire as a shooting attack during the Shoot Phase; treat this as a bow with a range of 12".
 If the shot hits, then the model that is hit suffers a Strength 10 hit and if they suffer a Wound from this hit, which is not prevented, they are automatically slain.
 Additionally, all other models (friend and foe) within 2" are immediately Set Ablaze - though they will not be automatically slain if wounded.
 This is a fire- based attack.

 * **Page 125 - Gûlavhar, the Terror of Arnor**

   - Change Move Value characteristic to 12".

 * **Page 150 - Easterling Kataphract - Options**

   - Change the last bullet point to read:

     - Exchange shield for war drum (Easterling): 25 points

 * **Page 165 - Moria - Additional Rules**

   - Change the bullet point to the following:

   - Beast Warrior models may only be included in Drûzhag's Warband.

 * **Page 169 - Host of the Witch-king - Angmar Orc Shaman - Options**

   - Add the following:

     - Warg: 20 points

 * **Page 171 - Shadows of Angmar - Angmar Orc Shaman - Options**

   - Add the following:

     - Warg: 20 points

 * **Page 173 - Buhrdûr's Horde - Angmar Orc Shaman - Options**

   - Add the following:

     - Warg: 20 points

 * **Page 190 - Isengard - Uruk-hai Shaman**

   - Add the following army lists:

-    - Lurtz's Scouts - Armies of the Lord of the Rings™ - Minor Hero
+    - Lurtz's Scouts - Armies of The Lord of the Rings - Minor Hero

-    - Uglúk's Scouts - Armies of the Lord of the Rings™ - Minor Hero
+    - Uglúk's Scouts - Armies of The Lord of the Rings - Minor Hero

 * **Page 190 - The Misty Mountains**

   - Add the following:

     - Moria Goblin Drum: Page 121

-    - Depths of Moria - Armies of the Lord of the Rings™
+    - Depths of Moria - Armies of the Lord of the Rings TM

 ---